 Raw vegetables can take the place of chips.

-And make sure you have diet drink options on hand for your guests as well.
+And make sure you have diet drink options for your guests as well.

-The turkey will always have a place at the table, and you’ll never want to change that.
+The turkey will always have a place on the table; you’ll never want to change that.

 But consider how you serve it as well.